Robert Bropho: Childhood

-Early activism
+Activism

 On 11 September 1977 Bropho, his family and members of the Anderson, Mead and Kickett families drove 3,000 km across the continent of Australia to petition the Federal Indigenous Affairs Minister Ian Viner for better housing conditions.
 On their return the Bropho family set up a public protest camp in the grounds of St Matthews Anglican Church in Guildford, a registered Aboriginal site.

 On 11 December 1978 Bropho and members of the Lockridge Camp set up a protest on Heirisson Island as the City of Perth prepared for its 150th anniversary.
 The protest was supported by the Kimberley Land Council, the Aboriginal Medical Service and Black Action.

 In 1980 Bropho published Fringedweller, an account of the third world living conditions of homeless Aboriginal people.

 During the 1980s Bropho was involved in protests against mining and urban development, including Noonkanbah and Bennett Brook.
 In 1986 he won a Supreme Court injunction against plans by the State Energy Commission to excavate a sacred site at Bennett Brook.

 Old Swan Brewery protest

 In January 1989 Bropho led a protest against the State Government's deal with Multiplex to develop on a sacred Aboriginal site at the Old Swan Brewery on Mounts Bay Road.
-This protest received widespread media attention and gained support from the Construction, Mining and Energy Union (CMEU).
-In October 1989, despite winning a Supreme Court injunction, the protesters were arrested and Aboriginal Affairs Minister Carmen Lawrence approved the proposal.

-In 1990 Bropho won the NAIDOC(National Aborigines and Islanders Day Observance Committee), Aboriginal of Year Award.
+Bropho challenged the development in the Supreme Court of Western Australia, which held that the Aboriginal Heritage Act 1972-1980 did not apply to the state government.
+Bropho then successfully appealed to the High Court of Australia in Bropho v Western Australia (1990).